APPRENTICESHIPS

 What is a Construction Craft Laborer?

 A Construction Craft Laborer (CCL) is part of a team, working in North America’s largest industry-the construction industry.
 The skills of the CCL are diverse, requiring classroom instruction and hands-on-training.
 Because of this diversity, the CCL is often the first craft on the project and the last to leave.
 To be a good CCL requires physical strength, reading and math skills, and the ability to make decisions.
-The CCL needs to be able to work on his or her own and on a team to get the job done.
+The CCL needs to be able to work on his or her own and in a team to get the job done.

 As a CCL, what kinds of work will I do?

-The kinds of work you will do depends on your knowledge and skill level and the type of work needed at a job site.
+The kinds of work you will do depend on your knowledge and skill level and the type of work needed at a job site.
 You may build and repair roads, highways, bridges, and tunnels, construct residential and commercial buildings, clean up hazardous waste sites, or perform other kinds of work.
 Among the tasks you may be doing are drilling and blasting site areas, building scaffolds, preparing and cleaning up a job site, laying pipe underground, placing concrete, flagging and controlling traffic on highways, and removing asbestos and lead from buildings, to name just a few.

 How do I learn the skills of a CCL?

 You enter the trade as an “apprentice,” learning skills in the classroom and on the job.
-While an apprentice, you learn many of the skills by attending a minimum of 400 hours of classroom training.
-Then you practice those skills with a skilled journey worker for 4,000 hours of on-the-job training – earning a wage while learning the trade.
+While an apprentice, you learn many of the skills by attending a minimum of 320 hours of classroom training.
+Then you practice those skills with a skilled journey worker for 3,600 hours of on-the-job training – earning a wage while learning the trade.

 What can I expect on the job?